Facelift in Brazil: Deep Plane planning for U.S. patients

 Why Trust Me

-I do not promise miracles.
-I promise honesty, refined technique, and complete dedication to your result.
-If during the consultation I perceive that you are not a good candidate for the facelift, or that your expectations are not realistic, I will say this clearly.
-I prefer to lose a surgery than to make a patient unhappy.
+I do not make absolute promises about outcomes.
+If during consultation I perceive that you are not a good candidate for facelift, or that expectations are not realistic, I will say this clearly.

 Frequently Asked Questions